junrui-liu/patina/src/overview/unit.md

 For simplicity, Patina has no `break` or `continue` constructs.

 [^1]: For those of you familiar with Java or C, the semicolon has a different meaning here.
 In Java or C, a semicolon signals the end of a simple statement.
-In Patina, a semicolon is part of the syntax for sequence expressions (`{ ..; ..; .. }`).
-A semicolon is always sandwiched between two expressions, and it means that "we don't care the value of the first expression, but please evaluate it before you evaluate the expression after the semicolon."
+In Patina, a semicolon is part of the syntax for sequence expressions, so they must appear together with a surrounding pair of curly braces.
+Moreover, a semicolon is always sandwiched between two expressions, and it means that "we don't care the value of the first expression, but please evaluate it before you evaluate the expression after the semicolon."